cosmos/ibc/spec/client/Rollup-Integration-guide.md

     // e.g. verify sequencer signature
     verifySignatures(clientMessage.header, clientSequencers)

+    // we must assert that the blockData is correctly associated with the header
+    // this is specific to the rollup header and block architecture
+    // the following is merely an example of what might be verified assert(hash(clientMessage.blockData) === clientMessage.header.txHash)

     // in addition to the rollups own consensus mechanism
     // we must additionally ensure that the header and associated block data is stored in the DA layer
     // the expected path the header and data is stored in